caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_time**
 --------------------------------------------------

-  Flag timerange in the data using CASA FLAGDATA task.
+  Use CASA FLAGDATA to flag a specified timerange in the data.

   **enable**

     *bool*, *optional*, *default = False*

-    Enable the flag_time segment.
+    Enable the 'flag_time' segment.

   **timerange**